bitgamma/gradusnik/README.md

 ![Gradusnik schematics](gradusnik.jpg)

-Powering such a device with 3 AAA battery and using an LDO is a waste of space and power respectively, but this what I did for the first revision's prototype, where the focus was on developing the software.
+Powering such a device with 3 AAA batteries and using an LDO is a waste of space and power respectively, but this what I did for the first revision's prototype, where the focus was on developing the software.
 The circuit has been realized on a matrix prototyping board using the THT version of all components.

-The next revision of the board will be done on PCB, powered by 3v lithium battery using a charge pump IC able to deliver peaks of at least 30mA.
+The next revision of the board will be done on PCB, powered by 3v coin lithium battery using a charge pump IC able to deliver peaks of at least 30mA.
 The PCB design and updated schematics will be posted.

 ## Bill of materials